MicrosoftDocs/win32/desktop-src/TaskSchd/c-c-code-example-retrieving-task-account-information.md

 ---
 title: C/C++ Code Example Retrieving Task Account Information
 description: This code example retrieves the account information of a known task and displays the account name on the screen.
-This example assumes that the task and the test task already exist on the local computer and that the Task Scheduler is running. ms.assetid: 'ef330276-a063-42c6-a837-fddb4723091b'
+This example assumes that the task and the test task already exist on the local computer and that the Task Scheduler is running. ms.assetid: ef330276-a063-42c6-a837-fddb4723091b
+keywords:
-keywords: ["retrieving task account information Task Scheduler", "retrieving work item properties Task Scheduler , account information"]
+- retrieving task account information Task Scheduler
+- retrieving work item properties Task Scheduler , account information ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # C/C++ Code Example: Retrieving Task Account Information